This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 Just an hour’s drive from the Sydney Harbour Bridge, Palm Beach feels like a tropical paradise far away from the city.

-With several beautiful beaches to choose from, various restaurants to grab a bite, and lots of scenic picnic spots for an outdoor feast, it’s super easy to spend a whole day in Palm Beach.
+With several beautiful beaches, numerous cafes and restaurants, and many picnic spots for an outdoor feast, it’s not hard to spend a full day in Palm Beach.

-One of the must-do highlights in Sydney’s northernmost suburb is the hike up to the Barrenjoey Lighthouse, from where you can enjoy panoramic views of Ku-ring-gai Chase National Park, Broken Bay and the coastline north of Sydney.
+One of the must-do highlights in Sydney’s northernmost suburb is the walk to the Barrenjoey Lighthouse, from where you can enjoy panoramic views of Ku-ring-gai Chase National Park and Broken Bay.

 9. Visit the Blue Mountains Botanic Garden